Arabian Racing Association of California

 Eastern Arabian Racing Alliance

 Delaware Park is the premier spot for Arabian racing in the United States.
-Boasting overnight purses of $9,000-$12,000 and a stakes program worth almost $1 million, here is where you will find the very best!
+Boasting overnight purses of $9,000-$12,000, here is where you will find the very best!
 We have something for every class of horse, from the $5,000 claimer to the grade 1 stakes winner.

 The Arabians are offered one race a day, but we could have two per day if we had enough horses to fill both.
 This is why we need you to make Delaware Park your summer and fall racing headquarters!
 Come and race where your chances of financial success are the greatest!